 7. Beware of alluring ads and discounts.

 Be wary of all coupons and ads you receive via email as well as those that pop up online.
-Read the fine print to know if there are any restrictions or dates before you purchase your items.
+Read the fine print to know if there are any restrictions or dates.

 8. Read the return policy before you shop.